AKROGIS/Facility-Processing/Photo Processing/readme.md

     Multiple foreign keys can be provided, but is usually only done to link the photo to several different features.

+  * DESCRIPTION => AKR_ATTACH.ATCHNAME

+    Optional.
+A name or description for the content of this photo.
+    If empty it will default to `Photo of Building`.

   * ORIGINALPATH => AKR_ATTACH.ATCHSOURCE (AKR extension)

     Optional.
 The network location of the original source photo.